Complete Guide For Solar Power Newfoundland and Labrador 2019

 In terms of available natural resources and homeowner energy demand, Newfoundland and Labrador is on the lower end for provinces in the Canada.
 This section briefly covers the amount of sunlight that NL receives (solar irradiation) as well as energy demand from homeowners.

-Newfoundland and Labrador has the second lowest potential to produce solar energy in all of Canada, receiving less solar irradiation most other provinces and territories except for the Yukon Territories.
+Newfoundland and Labrador has the second lowest potential to produce solar energy in all of Canada, receiving less solar irradiation than most other provinces and territories except for the Yukon Territories.

 According to data from National Resources Canada, the average solar system in Newfoundland and Labrador can produce 949kWh of electricity per kW of solar panels per year.